MyNerv/jekyll/_posts/2018-05-09-working-with-forestry-io.md

 ### Netlify & Webhooks

 Netlify supports both incoming and outgoing webhooks.
-Incoming are great for updating the site and outgoing are great for sending events to services, such as updating git status, or sending Slack message.
+Incoming are great for updating the site and outgoing are great for sending events to services, such as updating git commit status, or sending Slack message.
+Be sure to check out [Netlify's webhooks documentation](https://www.netlify.com/docs/webhooks/).

+Forms and Webhooks are only two of the amazing features of Netlify, be sure to [check their documentation](https://www.netlify.com/docs/) for all the other wonderful stuff.

+# Forestry.io

+Forestry turns your static site into an editor-friendly CMS, that bridges the gap between developers and editors.
+It's best described in [their documentation](https://forestry.io/docs/): _"To put it simply, Forestry is an editor-friendly interface over Git.
+This means that developers and editors can now use the same workflow and tool set."_

+I love it!
+It solves the problem that has held me back from using Jekyll and Hugo over Wordpress.
+But, with Forestry.io, I can now see many opportunities where the lightweight and speed of static sites are a no-brainer!